Security

 / Guidelines

-• Keep information about any vulnerabilities you’ve discovered confidential between yourself and TransIP until we’ve had 90 days to resolve the issue.
+• Keep your findings confidential until we’ve had a chance to fix the issue.

 / Scope